JetBrains/kotlin-web-site/pages/docs/tutorials/native/using-command-line-compiler.md

 ## Obtaining the Compiler

 The Kotlin/Native compiler is available for macOS, Linux, and Windows.
-It is available as a command line tool and ships as part of the standard Kotlin distribution and can be downloaded from [https://kotlinlang.org].
+It is available as a command line tool and ships as part of the standard Kotlin distribution and can be downloaded from [GitHub Releases]({{ site.data.releases.latest.url }}).
 It supports different targets including iOS (arm32, arm64, simulator x86_64), Windows (mingw32 and x86_64), Linux (x86_64, arm64, MIPS), macOS (x86_64), Raspberry PI, SMT32, WASM.
 For the full list of targets please see the [Kotlin/Native overview](/docs/reference/native-overview.html).